Gerard Moreno

-Gerard Moreno Balagueró (born 7 April 1992) is a Spanish professional footballer who plays as a striker for La Liga club Villarreal and the Spain national team.
+Gerard Moreno Balagueró (born 7 April 1992) is a Spanish professional footballer who plays as a striker for and captains La Liga club Villarreal.

-In his career, he played for Villarreal, Mallorca and Espanyol, winning the 2021 Europa League and two Zarra Trophies with the first club.
-In La Liga, he played more than 300 games and scored more than 120 goals.
+In his career, he played for Villarreal (two spells), Mallorca and Espanyol, winning the 2021 Europa League and two Zarra Trophies with the first club.
+In La Liga, he played more than 340 games and scored more than 130 goals.

 Moreno made his full debut for Spain in 2019, being part of the squad at UEFA Euro 2020.

 Club career

 Villarreal

 Born in Santa Perpètua de Mogoda, Barcelona, Catalonia, Moreno joined Villarreal in 2010 from local club Badalona.
 On 5 March 2011, while still a junior, he made his debut with the reserves, appearing as a late substitute in a 1–2 home loss against Rayo Vallecano.
 During his early spell he also represented the third team, scoring at an astonishing rate in the Tercera División.

 Moreno scored his first goal as a professional on 10 December 2011, contributing to a 3–1 Segunda División home victory over Xerez.
 He played his first official game with Villarreal's main squad roughly one year later, starting in a 1–0 loss at Elche.
 He scored his first goal for the Yellow Submarine on 25 January 2013, opening a 3–0 defeat of Sabadell.

 On 8 July 2013, Moreno signed with Mallorca of the second tier in a season-long loan.
 He subsequently returned to Villarreal, being definitely promoted to the first team now in La Liga.

 Moreno made his debut in the Spanish top flight on 14 September 2014, starting in a 0–0 away draw against Granada.
 He scored his first goal in the competition ten days later, in a 1–1 draw at Eibar.